mauvehed/kevvy/PRD.md

 - `/cve channel add <channel>`: Enable automatic CVE scanning for messages in the specified channel.
 Also ensures global monitoring is enabled for the server.
 - `/cve channel remove <channel>`: Remove the configuration for the specified channel, stopping automatic scans there.
-- `/cve channel list`: Lists all channels currently configured and enabled for automatic CVE scanning.
-- `/cve channel status`: Shows the global CVE monitoring status (enabled/disabled) and lists the configured channels.
+- `/cve channel list`: Shows the global CVE monitoring status (enabled/disabled) and lists channels currently configured for scanning.
 - `/cve channel enable_global`: Enables automatic CVE message scanning globally for the server.
 Channels still need to be explicitly added via `/cve channel add` to be monitored.
 - `/cve channel disable_global`: Disables automatic CVE message scanning globally for the entire server.
 No messages will be scanned in any channel.